comeetie/greed/README.md

 devtools::install_github("comeetie/greed")
 ```

-Or use the CRAN version
+Or use the CRAN version:

 ``` r
 #CRAN